RWinterburn/PP1/read-me-docs/README.md

 managed to make the website mobile responsive using vw vh and changing some elements to % instead of using px

 wedding photo from https://stocksnap.io/author/birchlandinghome Birch Landing Home

+things to do:
+add media queries
+add a map on the contact section